FirmwGuy/CEP/docs/L0_Kernel/HEARTBEAT-AND-ENZYMES.md

 Registering enzymes
 - API sketch
   - `typedef int (*cepEnzyme)(const cepPath *signal, const cepPath *target);`
-  - `int cep_enzyme_register(const cepPath *query, cepEnzyme enzyme);`
+  - `int cep_enzyme_register(const cepPath *query, const cepEnzymeDescriptor *descriptor);`
 - Semantics
   - The `query` path describes what an enzyme is interested in.
 During the heartbeat match phase, an enzyme is eligible to run if its query matches either the `signal_path` or the `target_path`.
   - Multiple enzymes can register under the same `query` (fan-out).
-  - Registration order is stable and contributes to deterministic execution order (see below).
+  - Each enzyme advertises a deterministic identity (a `cepDT` name) and optional dependency metadata indicating other enzyme names it must run before or after when they are triggered together.

 Matching and determinism
 - Matching
   - An enzyme runs when `query matches target_path` OR `query matches signal_path`.
 - Matching policy is implementation-defined but must be deterministic.
 Common choices: exact equality, prefix match, or a constrained pattern match.
-Prefer a specificity-first ordering (longer, more specific paths before shorter, general ones), then registration order.
+Prefer a specificity-first ordering (longer, more specific paths before shorter, general ones), then compare enzyme names deterministically.
 - Ordering
   - Inbox order is by insertion.
-  - For a given inbox item, enzymes run in deterministic order: specificity (most specific first), then registration order.
+  - For a given inbox item, enzymes run in deterministic order: specificity (most specific first), then dependency constraints (topological ordering derived from each enzyme’s `before`/`after` lists), and finally enzyme name as a stable tie-breaker.
   - Each enzyme runs at most once per `(signal_path, target_path, beat)` pair.

 Heartbeat cycle